-These groups are made up of committed everyday people from diverse cultural and geographical backgrounds and experiences.
-They amplify our voice by leading and driving collective and coordinated campaign actions at a grassroots level to end global poverty.
+Our groups are made up of committed everyday people from all walks of life – young professionals, students, doctors, ex-consultants, business owners, public servants and more.
+They create positive change by leading and driving collective and coordinated campaign actions in their State or Territory to end global poverty.

-In 2020, our Lead Advocacy Groups reached out to more than 130 federal parliamentarians and met with more than 60 of them on the issues of child immunisation and tuberculosis (TB is one of the major diseases of poverty).
-We also contacted close to 100 healthcare organisations as part of the sector-wide joint COVID-19 campaign, #EndCOVIDForAll.
+In 2020, our Advocates reached out to more than 130 federal parliamentarians and met with more than 60 of them on the issues of child immunisation and TB.
+We also contacted close to 100 healthcare organisations as part of the sector-wide #EndCOVIDForAll campaign.

 Together, we influenced our government to:

-- Save a further 7 – 8 million lives of children everywhere through routine immunisation programs by contributing $300 million to Gavi, the Vaccine Alliance;
+- Save a further 7 – 8 million children’s lives through routine immunisation programs by investing $300 million in Gavi, the Vaccine Alliance;

 - Invest $22.5 million in research and development to fight antimicrobial resistance and TB in the Pacific;